duty-os/white-document/en-uk/v1/server_detail_api.md

 For POST and PUT requests, the body of the request must be in JSON format, and the Content-Type of the HTTP header needs to be set to `application/json`.

-User authentication is verified by passing tokens in the URL parameter, token source reference: [快速开始](../js_quickstart.md)
+User authentication is verified by passing tokens in the URL parameter, token source reference: [quick start](/en-uk/v1/js_quickstart.md).

 ### Response format